frePPLe/frepple/doc/erp-integration/odoo-connector/installation-and-configuration.rst

   * | In odoo, you allow people to access frepple by granting the "frepple user" access right.
     | The access is not granted by default.
+    | You'll need to switch to developer mode to edit this access right.

   * | All odoo users with the "frepple user" permission are automatically synchronised with frepple.